Privacy Notice: Get Into Teaching Information Service

 - to object to direct marketing (including profiling) and processing for the purposes of scientific/historical research and statistics - but this will mean you no longer can receive the service

-If you need to contact us regarding any of the above, please do so via the Get into Teaching site
+If you need to contact us regarding any of the above rights, please do so via the Get into Teaching site

 If you are unhappy with our use of your personal data, please let us know by contacting email@example.com

-We may need to update this privacy notice periodically so we recommend that you revisit this information from time to time.
-This version was last updated on 13 May 2019.
+We may need to update this privacy notice periodically, so we recommend that you revisit this information from time to time.
+This version was last updated on 23 August 2019.